 Necromunda is an amazing skirmish tabletop game.
 But it can also be incredibly hard to get into.
 This is why I have created this Necromunda Beginner’s Guide.
-By the end, you should know everything you need to get started!
+By the end, you should know what you need to get started!

-Introduction to Necromunda Beginner’s Guide
+Introduction to Necromunda

 Necromunda is a tabletop skirmish game by Games Workshop set in the dystopian future of the Warhammer 40.000 universe.
 In the game, you play as one of the gangs fighting over territory and resources in a city of billions on the wasteland planet Necromunda.